beyo/beyo/README.md

 ## Plugins

-Plugins are node modules exposing a single `GeneratorFunction`.
-Once configured, and executed, the result of each plugin are directly made available globally throughout the application via the `beyo.plugins` object (using the application's configuration), or through each modules' `beyo.modules.<moduleName>.plugins` object.
+Plugins are node modules exposing a single *yieldable* value.
+Once configured, and executed, the result of each plugins are directly made available globally throughout the application via the `beyo.plugins` object (using the application's configuration), or through each modules' `beyo.modules.<moduleName>.plugins` object, unless the plugin's yieldable returns `undefined`.

 Each plugin module's function will receive two arguments : the `beyo` object, and the plugin's configuration `options`.
 Each plugin should return their values.
 For